Anniepoo/identity/README.md

 If you need something else, `library(identity/login_database)` provides this set of multifile predicates.

 ---
 		:- multifile
 		    user_property_expansion/2,
 		    set_user_property_expansion/2,
 		    assert_user_property_expansion/2,
 		    retract_user_property_expansion/2,
 		    retractall_user_property_expansion/2.
 ---

 Each takes the arguments `UserName` and a compound.
 They make a key-value store in the obvious way.

 All second arg values are compounds.
 Currently all are of arity 1.

 At minimum this set of compounds should be supported.
-If at all possible storing arbitrary functors should be supported, as the registration form roadmap includes adding arbitrary other info.
-Any functor may appear multiple times. eg a user might have multiple roles.
-This store is a convenient place to store other per_user data.

  * password_hash(Hash) - A cryptographically secure pw hash
  * email(Email) - should be per-user unique
  * role(Role)
  * activation_key(Key) - one of poss. several valid keys to email activate the account

+If at all possible storing arbitrary functors should be supported, as the registration form roadmap includes adding arbitrary other info.
+**Any functor may appear multiple times**. eg a user might have multiple roles.
+This store is a convenient place to store other per_user data.

 These user roles are known.